 Integration: Customer-validated expansion potential supports the NRR assumption, but the addressable expansion base may be smaller than management projects.
 Model expansion at the customer-validated rate (40% of base with 20% expansion) rather than the management-projected rate.

-The combined QoE + CDD model produces a revenue durability assessment that is both historically grounded and forward-looking:
+The combined QoE + CDD model produces a revenue durability assessment that is both historically grounded and forward-looking.
+The structure that lands well at IC has four elements:

 - Growth adjustment: CDD-validated expansion potential calibrated against QoE expansion history

-- Revenue durability range: Low/mid/high scenarios with evidence backing each
+- Revenue durability range: Low/mid/high scenarios with the specific evidence backing each scenario

 This integrated model is the deliverable that investment committees need — a revenue projection that is backed by both financial history and independent customer evidence.